-- exposure to arsenic and other chemicals
+- exposure to arsenic and other chemicals, such as radon

 - exposure to asbestos, nickel, chromium, soot, or tar

-- having a family history of lung cancer
+- a family history of lung cancer

 The stage of cancer describes how far it has spread within the body.

 There are different ways to describe the stages.
-One simple way is:

-Some doctors use further staging for small cell lung cancer.
+Some doctors use further staging for SCLC.

 Can a person have both types?

-Factors that affect the plan will include:- the type of cancer
+Factors that affect the plan include:

 - how far it has spread

-- the individual’s age and overall health
+- the person’s age and overall health

 - the availability of therapies